-The mission of our ‘Tech Hub’ experiential project based program is designed to give STEAM careers 'rock star' status with youths working with LA based Tech/Sports Brand partners by showing STEAM careers on field trips followed by fun related project based learning focusing interest in Science, Technology, Engineering, Art and Math.
+The mission of our ‘Tech Hub’ experiential project based program is designed to elevate STEAM careers to 'rock star' status with youths by working with some of the biggest LA based Entertaiment/Tech/Sports Brand partners by showing STEAM careers with alternating field trips followed by fun related project based learning focusing interest in STEAM over 12 weeks per semester.

 Simular to leveraging the impact that College-Pro sport Athletes and role models have with our youths we believe that major Science and Technology brands at centers of excellence will similarly engage and focus youths excitement in STEM & STEAM related fields.

 +Why is STEM education important?

 STEAM jobs (Science, Technology, Engineering.
 Art and Mathematics) make up 31% of total national employment (Bureau of Labor and Statistics 2017).

 STEM employment will have grown another 17% by 2022 (Employment Statistics Agency) and will continue to grow at a steady rate.

 The average wage for STEM jobs is nearly double the national average for all other occupations (Bureau of Labor and Statistics 2013).